Britain's FTSE leads European peers as energy and industrials stocks gain

 "The group remains well positioned to benefit from the recovery, and growth opportunities exist outside of just oil & gas capex," the bank said.

-Nanoco Group fell 12.5 percent in heavy volumes after the maker of quantum dots - semiconductor nanocrystals used in displays - said sales did not materialise in the second half, and cut its full year expectations.
-(Reporting by Helen Reid; Additional reporting by Danilo Masoni; Editing by Andrew Bolton)
+Nanoco Group was the top small-cap faller, down 19 percent and through more than five days of average daily volume after the maker of quantum dots - semiconductor nanocrystals used in displays - said sales did not materialise in the second half, and cut its full year expectations.
+(Reporting by Helen Reid; Editing by Andrew Bolton)